GenesisFunction/terraform-aws-iam-group-restricted-admin/README.md

 ```

 ### Using different policies
-To use this as a template for a different set of permissions, change the policy document and description in iam-policy.tf
+To use this as a template for a different set of permissions, change the inputs, readme, and policy document/description in iam-policy.tf